brainlife/brainlife.github.io/_pages/preprocessing.md

 permalink: /preprocessing
 ---

-One of the first step for processing your diffusion data often involves with extracting some common parameters such as ...
+One of the first steps for processing your diffusion data often involves extracting some common parameters such as ...

 <div style="float: right;">